gabenespoli/vim-colors-snooker/README.md

 ## Options

 `g:snooker_terminal_italics`: Default 0, only affects terminal vim.
 Set to 1 if your terminal supports italics.
+This is really only for comments.

 `g:snooker_spell_undercurl`: Default 1, only affects gui vim.
 Set to 0 to use an underline instead of an undercurl for spelling highlights.

 `g:snooker_high_contrast`: Default 1 to enable the "inverse" look for diffs and some other elements (where the background is red and the foreground is the background color, for example).
 Set to 0 to make these elements more subtle by using the "non-inverse" version.
+A function is provided (see below) to toggle this option.

-`g:snooker_color_cursor`: Default 0 for the cursor to be the foreground color.
-Set to 1 for the cursor to be blue.
+`g:snooker_color_cursor`: Default 1 for the cursor to be bright foreground, like the cue ball.
+Set to 0 to make it the foreground color instead.

 ## Commands

 `:SnookerContrastToggle`: A function is provided to toggle between high and low contrast settings.
 This function just changes the value of the `g:snooker_high_contrast` variable and then calls `:colorscheme snooker`.
-I use the following mapping in my vimrc:
+I use the following mapping (in the style of [vim-unimpaired](https://github.com/tpope/vim-unimpaired)) in my vimrc:

 ```vim
 nnoremap yoC :SnookerContrastToggle()<CR>